 - Macronutrients – a class of chemical compounds which humans consume in the largest quantities; carbohydrates, protein, lipids.

 - Fletcherizing – a term introduced by Horace Fletcher, also known as “The Great Masticator,” in which one thoroughly, and slowly, chews their food making it easier to digest, as chewing creates more amylase in the mouth, which is the primary carbohydrate-digestive enzyme.

 - Amylase – the primary carbohydrate-digestive enzyme found in saliva and pancreatic fluid, that converts starch and glycogen into simple sugars.

 - Digestive enzymes – substances produced by our bodies that help us to digest the foods we eat.
-These enzymes are secreted by the various parts of our digestive system and they help to break down food components such as proteins, carbohydrates, and fats.
+These enzymes are secreted by various parts of our digestive system and helps to break down food components such as proteins, carbohydrates, and fats.

 What is a Food Journal?

 - Taking inventory of what you’re eating each day

 - Recognizing diversity is important when it comes to nutrition (“eating the rainbow”: as many colours in each meal; vitamins, nutrients, phytonutrients)

 - An awareness to what you’re eating and why